What are the Quordle answers today? - NewsBreak

 On social media, many Quordle players have expressed how tough they thought the puzzle was.

+“I got off to good start- alas- to an unsatisfactory outcome,” another said.

-Other players were pleased with how they did on the game: “Good day,” one wrote, while another said: “Much better today!!”
+Other players were pleased with how they did on the game: “I’m on a roll—It’s going to be a great day!,” one wrote, while another said: “A good day.”

 Comments / 0